lprevidente/ddd-example/README.md

 - Clear domain boundaries and aggregates
 - Modular application structure
 - Rich domain models with business logic
 - Domain events for cross-aggregate communication
+- CQRS pattern for separating read and write operations

 ## What the Application Does